 - Add the almond milk, a generous pinch of salt and the lemon juice.
 Cook for a few minutes so the flavors can blend together.

-- Before serving, heat up the soup.
-Cut the remaining piece of aubergine with the skin into small cubes and place them in the center of the soup.
-Sprinkle the rest of the za'atar over the soup as well as some chili flakes.
+Before serving, heat up the soup.
+Cut the remaining piece of aubergine with the skin into small cubes and place them in the centre of the soup.
+Sprinkle the rest of the za’atar over the soup as well as some chilli flakes.
 Garnish with the parsley leaves and add maybe a few drops of olive oil, or a little more almond milk.
-Enjoy!
+You could try the Rhubarb And Hazelnut cake for dessert after you finish your meal, Enjoy!